 Certain cars (especially those heavy on a more eclectic design) tend to fade in and out with current auto trends as buyers change their opinions.

 Certain models or makes may not be produced by the company anymore (for instance the PT Cruiser) which could frighten potential buyers into thinking parts for the vehicles may become sparse as they age and require more repairs.

 For these types of vehicle, you should always research buyers that focus on your specific make or model or buy a wide range of different vehicles.

 How well kept is the car as a whole and would cleaning or a tune-up be required?

-The condition of the car can certainly impact the value of a used vehicle especially if you're heading straight to a dealer vs. a car buying company.
-Bringing a car in poor condition onto the lot of a dealer who's inventory is stocked with new and used vehicles can an unfortunate visual indicator that your vehicles condition will have a larger impact on your trade-in value.
+The condition of the car can certainly impact the value of a used vehicle especially if you’re heading straight to a dealer vs. a car buying company.
+Bringing a car in poor condition onto the lot of a dealer whose inventory is stocked with new and used vehicles can be an unfortunate visual indicator that the condition of your vehicle will have a larger impact on your trade-in value.